 Ron Montoya

-Montoya started his career as a partner of Plastic Supply Inc. In 1970, he took a temporary leave from the plastics business to work for Governor Romer as the director of minority business.
-Three years later, Montoya started PlastiComm Industries Inc., a supplier, assembler and manufacturer of telecommunications products where he served as president and CEO until the sale of the company in 2009.
+Ron Montoya started his career as a partner of Plastic Supply Inc. In 1970, he took a temporary leave from the plastics business to work for Governor Romer as the Director of Economic Business.
+Three years later, Montoya started PlastiComm Industries Inc., a supplier, assembler, and manufacturer of telecommunications products, where he served as president and CEO until the sale of the company in 2009.
 Under his leadership, PlastiComm Industries was ranked 19th on the Inc. Magazine Inner City 100 list.

-Montoya has served as chairman of the board for the U.S. Hispanic Chamber of Commerce and as executive director of the Colorado Office of Minority Business.
+Montoya has served as chairman of the U.S. Hispanic Chamber of Commerce board and as executive director of the Colorado Office of Minority Business.
 He is proud to be the founder of the Latino Community Foundation and Centro San Juan Diego.
-Montoya also serves, or has served, on the boards of the Mexican Cultural Center, the Mountain States Employers Council, National Jewish Hospital, the Denver Convention Center Hotel Authority, US Bank, the Metropolitan State College of Denver Foundation, the Rocky Mountain Minority Supplier Development Council and the Rose Community Foundation.
+Montoya also serves or has served on the boards of the Mexican Cultural Center, the Mountain States Employers Council, National Jewish Hospital, the Denver Convention Center Hotel Authority, US Bank, the Metropolitan State College of Denver Foundation, the Rocky Mountain Minority Supplier Development Council and the Rose Community Foundation.

 Montoya has lived in the Denver community for more than 70 years.
 He and his wife, Naomi, have two sons, R.C. and Dan Montoya, who are both involved in the growth and success of Innov8 Solutions.

-Montoya has served as chairman of the board for the U.S. Hispanic Chamber of Commerce and as executive director of the Colorado Office of Minority Business.
+Montoya has served as chairman of the U.S. Hispanic Chamber of Commerce board and as executive director of the Colorado Office of Minority Business.
 He is proud to be the founder of the Latino Community Foundation and Centro San Juan Diego.
-Montoya also serves, or has served, on the boards of the Mexican Cultural Center, the Mountain States Employers Council, National Jewish Hospital, the Denver Convention Center Hotel Authority, US Bank, the Metropolitan State College of Denver Foundation, the Rocky Mountain Minority Supplier Development Council and the Rose Community Foundation.
+Montoya also serves or has served on the boards of the Mexican Cultural Center, the Mountain States Employers Council, National Jewish Hospital, the Denver Convention Center Hotel Authority, US Bank, the Metropolitan State College of Denver Foundation, the Rocky Mountain Minority Supplier Development Council and the Rose Community Foundation.

 Montoya has lived in the Denver community for more than 70 years.
 He and his wife, Naomi, have two sons, R.C. and Dan Montoya, who are both involved in the growth and success of Innov8 Solutions.